ansys/pyensight/doc/source/calc_functions.rst

 ``SpaMeanWeighted(any parts, scalar or (vector, component), weight, component [,Compute_Per_part])``

-Weighted Computes a constant or constant per part variable whose value is weighted both by the volume (or area or length) AND a weighting variable.
+Computes a constant or constant per part variable whose value is weighted both by the volume (or area or length) and a weighting variable.
 This value can change with time.
 For both the variable itself and the weighting variable, the component is not requested if a scalar variable is used.

-The weighted, spatial mean is computed by summing the product of the volume (3D, or area 2D, or length if 1D) of each element by the value of the scalar (or vector component) taken at the centroid of the element (nodal variables are interpolated at each cell centroid using cell shape blending or metric functions) with the product of the weighting scalar/vector component taken at the centroid of the element (again, if a nodal variable, similarly evaluated at the element centroid) for each element over the entire part.
-The final sum is then divided by the total scalar/vector weighted (again if nodal weighting variable is similarly evaluated at the element centroid) volume (or area, or length) of the part as follows.
+The weighted spatial mean is computed by summing the product of the volume (3D, area 2D, or length if 1D) of each element by the value of the scalar (or vector component) taken at the centroid of the element (nodal variables are interpolated at each cell centroid using cell shape blending or metric functions) with the product of the weighting scalar/vector component taken at the centroid of the element (again, if a nodal variable, similarly evaluated at the element centroid) for each element over the entire part.
+The final sum is then divided by the total scalar/vector weighted (again if a nodal weighting variable is similarly evaluated at the element centroid) volume (or area or length) of the part as follows:

 :math:`\text{Spatial Mean Weighted}=\frac{{\displaystyle \sum {w}_{i}{s}_{i}vo{l}_{i}}}{{\displaystyle \sum {w}_{i}vo{l}_{i}}}`

+where:

-where: :math:`{s}_{i}`  = Scalar or vector component taken at centroid of element i
+:math:`{s}_{i}`  = Scalar or vector component taken at centroid of element i

+where:

-where: :math:`{w}_{i}`  = Scalar or vector component taken at centroid of element i
+:math:`{w}_{i}`  = Scalar or vector component taken at centroid of element i

 :math:`vo{l}_{i}`  = Volume (or Area, or Length) of element i

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 20 80

     * - [component]